ashdkx/WebCheckers/docs/DesignDoc.md

 are in a match, they will be able to move the pieces by drag-and-drop, and also receive assistance through the help menu if they are confused.
 ### Definition of MVP
 Our MVP is when users are able to sign in, start a game, and are able to play a game of checkers based on the American Checkers rules.
 Obviously, this involves all types of movement and crowning pieces.

 ### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._

 * Sign in
 * Sign out
 * Start a match